MaskedAuthority/ai-discord-bot/README.md

      python your_code.py
      ```

+### Creating a Discord Bot

+1. **Get a Discord Developer Account:**
+   - Visit the [Discord Developer Portal](https://discord.com/developers/applications) and log in with your Discord account.

+2. **Create a New Application:**
+   - Click on **New Application** and give your bot a name.
+Choose all the necessary settings for your Discord bot, such as name, avatar, and description.

+3. **Configure OAuth2 for Your Bot:**
+   - Go to the **OAuth2** tab in your application.
+   - Under the OAuth2 settings, select **bot** and any other permissions your bot will need.
+   - Copy the generated OAuth2 URL and use it to invite the bot to your Discord server.

+4. **Invite the Bot:**
+   - Paste the OAuth2 URL in your browser and follow the steps to invite the bot to your Discord server.

 ## Additional Notes

 - Ensure that the server is running before executing your script.
 - Replace `your_api_key_here` with your actual OpenAI API key.
+- After configuring the Discord bot, it should be visible in the server where it was invited.

 Feel free to raise any issues or contribute!